blackhammer/ibm-cfc2024/README.md

 ### Other IBM technology used

- - [IBM Identity and Access Management](https://www.ibm.com/services/identity-access-management) - IBM IAM was used to provide our Web API access to WatsonX AI REST endpoints. used in
+ - [IBM Identity and Access Management](https://www.ibm.com/services/identity-access-management) - IBM IAM was used to provide our Web API access to WatsonX AI REST endpoints.

 **Additional IBM AI services (Remove any that you did not use)**